neuml/cord19q/README.md

 The model will be stored in ~/.cord19

+### Building a report file
+A report file is simply a markdown file created from a list of queries.
+An example:

+    python -m cord19q.report tasks/diagnostics.txt

+Once complete a file named tasks/diagnostics.md will be created.

 ### Running queries
 The fastest way to run queries is to start a cord19q shell